isaacbaccah/alx-low_level_programming/0x0F-function_pointers/README.md

 C - Function pointers

 In this project, I learned about function pointers in C - what they hold, where they point in virtual memory, and how to use them.
-Tests ✔️

-    tests: Folder of test files.
-Provided by Holberton School.

 Header Files 📁